 How is powder coating applied?

 Electrostatic spraying is the most widely accepted powder application method and the electrostatic powder gun is the most important piece of equipment in this method.
 The powder gun provides a 100kv electrostatic charge to the powder.
 The charged powder particles adhere to the electrically grounded surface, which is then heated and fused into a smooth coating in a curing oven.
 The result is a uniform, durable, high-quality, and attractive finish.
-Powder coating is the fastest-growing finishing technology in North America and represents over ten percent of all industrial finishing applications.
+Powder coating is the fastest-growing finishing technology in North America, Toronto and represents over ten percent of all industrial finishing applications.
 F.B.E and functional coatings can be applied differently.
 Please Inquire.

 The fluidized bed consists of two chambers separated be a specifically designed porous membrane plate which serves to uniformly diffuse air throughout the coating powder.
 In proper operation the powder will expand to more than twice its original volume, ready to accept preheated objects.